-Using Photonic with simple parameters the gallery short-code can now be used to display albums and photos from Picasa:
+Using Photonic with simple parameters the gallery short-code / block can now be used to display albums and photos from Google Photos:

 type parameter.
 You also need to have a